 Cover Your Tracks checks tracking ads and your digital fingerprint to see if you’re browsing anonymously.
 The more unique your fingerprint, the easier it is to connect information from tracking ads to you.

 AdLock was successful at blocking tracking ads and invisible trackers.
-Our fingerprint was listed as unique, so it wasn't a perfect score, but most ad blockers we've tested get the same result.
+Our fingerprint was listed as nearly unique, so it wasn't a perfect score, but its better than most ad blockers we've tested.

 Finally, Can You Block It? tests ad blockers against self-hosted ads, including banner ads, interstitial ads, and ad blocker detection warnings.
 AdLock could only block banner ads and ad blocker detection warnings, though.